Pre-Health Sciences Pathway to Certificates and Diplomas

 - Students seek clarification from faculty/administration when unsure of any of these standards.

-Faculty will accept, fulfil, and enforce these expectations.
+Faculty will accept, fulfill, and enforce these expectations.
 Anyone who believes that a faculty member has violated these standards may confidentially initiate a complaint to the Program Chair.
-In the event that a student violates the Student Code of Conduct, the offense will be dealt with according to the procedure outlined in the Student Guide.
+In the event that a student violates the Student Rights and Responsibilities Policy, the offense will be dealt as outlined in the Student Rights and Responsibilities Procedure.

 |Attire||To dress professionally means to dress tastefully and respectfully and to adhere to the standards of health and safety.
 In all laboratory settings the specific recommendations outlined in section 7.3 are to be followed.|